hashicorp/terraform-provider-vault/website/docs/r/aws_auth_backend_roletag_blacklist.html.md

 The following arguments are supported:

-* `backend` - (Optional) The path the AWS auth backend being configured was mounted at.
-Defaults to `aws`.
+* `backend` - (Required) The path the AWS auth backend being configured was mounted at.

 * `safety_buffer` - (Oprtional) The amount of extra time that must have passed beyond the roletag expiration, before it is removed from the backend storage.
+  Defaults to 259,200 seconds, or 72 hours.

 * `disable_periodic_tidy` - (Optional) If set to true, disables the periodic tidying of the roletag blacklist entries.
+Defaults to false.

 ## Attributes Reference